dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 1. Execute SQL that represents the table at that moment.
 Do not reference in-app Ecto schemas.

-2. Write a small Ecto schema module inside the migration that only involves what you need, and use that in your data migration.
+1. Write a small Ecto schema module inside the migration that only involves what you need, and use that in your data migration.
 This is helpful if you prefer the Ecto API for querying.

+For throttling, we can simply add a `Process.sleep(@throttle)` for each page.

 For resiliency, we need to ensure that we handle errors without losing our progress.
 You don't want to migrate the same data twice!
 Most data migrations I have run ultimately finds _some_ record wasn't what I expected it to be, causing the data migration to fail.
 When the data migration stops, that means I have to write a little bit more code to handle that scenario, and re-run the migration.
-Every time the data migration is re-ran, it should pick up where it left off.
+Every time the data migration is re-ran, it should pick up where it left off without revisiting already-migrated records.

 Finally, to manage these data migrations separately, see section [Create Release Module](#create-release-module).
 Put simply:

 1. Store data migrations separately from your normal schema migrations.
 1. Run these data migrations manually.

 <a name="throttling-deterministic-data"></a>
-### Throttling deterministic set of data
+### Batching Deterministic Data

 If the data can be queried with a condition that is removed after update, for example if a column is currently null and will be updated to not be null, then